roshankumarjha-git/Startup_Validation_agent/README.md

 # 📜 License

-This project was developed for educational, research, and demonstration purposes as part of the Google AI Agents Intensive Capstone Program.
+This project was developed for educational, research, and demonstration purposes as part of the Intensive Capstone Program.